lastirembender/Earthquakes-In-Turkey/README.md

 ![three_graphic](https://user-images.githubusercontent.com/69118634/151246026-b2bab686-e0cd-4e11-ab3d-a1704a4d3b85.JPG)

-These graphs represent (upper left) the distribution of the total number of earthquakes experienced in the last 100 years according to their magnitudes, (lower left) the distribution of the depths of earthquakes by years, (right) the distribution of the number of earthquakes experienced in the last 100 years by years.
+These charts represent (upper left) the distribution of the total number of earthquakes experienced in the last 100 years according to their magnitudes, (lower left) the distribution of the depths of earthquakes by years, (right) the distribution of the number of earthquakes experienced in the last 100 years by years.

+(The photograph used in the background is the photograph of a building destroyed as a result of the 2020 Izmir Earthquake.
+I offer my sincere condolences to the families of the people who died in that earthquake.)

 ## Libraries Used